 5. The Mirrors Won't Dent the Hood Cowl ...

-... if an unsecured front door swings too wide.
+... if an unsecured front door swings too wide on the Wrangler Unlimited.
 First, you'll notice that the doors no longer swing freely; they're on a self-closing strut, like every other car door on the planet.
 Second, you'll notice that the shape of the mirrors and the hood cowl are such that even when you go to remove these doors, if it swings freely, it's not going to dent the hood with the mirror.
-Also: That previously permanent cowling is now removable, as well.
+Also: That previously permanent cowling on the Wrangler JK is now removable, as well.

 6. Standard Rear Backup Camera